 You can spice up that brown paper by adding your own Christmas stamps to the paper, you can add a colourful ribbon, add some leaves or natural elements to the gift, or you can simply add an old Christmas decoration you received in a Christmas Cracker.
 The options are endless and are most definitely not "boring".

 Does your loved one like to take long trips in the car?
 Do they love boating or long for a far away trip?
-Then skipping the traditional wrap and opting for something more intriguing may be the best way to wrap your gift.

-Taken and old (or new) map of your recipients favourite (or most desired) location and wrap up your gift in that.
+Take and old (or new) map of your recipients favourite (or most desired) location and wrap up your gift in that.
 Purchased some fishing gear for your husband and he's always wanted to take a fishing trip to the Great Barrier Reef?
 Wrap up the gift in a map of the reef, I guarantee he'll be itching to know what's in the box!

 Furoshiki: Gift wrapping with fabric